hendrixc/bowlingsc/README.md

 1 JDK 1.8 or higher.
 2 Maven 3.3.9 or higher.

-To build the project, please follow the steps below
+In order to build the project, execute the following steps:

 ### Clone project
 `$ git clone https://github.com/hendrixc/bowlingsc.git`